kraih/atom-perltidy/README.md

 # Perltidy

-Perltidy for Atom.

-Started with `alt-p`, you may need to configure the location of your `perltidy` binary, which defaults to `/usr/local/bin/perltidy`.
+Run perltidy with `alt-p`.

+## Settings

+If your `perltidy` is installed in a non-standard location, you may have to adjust the directories.